Why Use WordPress – An SEO’s Perspective

 We highly recommend that you build your business website or blog on WordPress (it can be useful for small ecommerce websites too).
 Why, you ask???
 Here’s our main reasons below:

-World’s most popular CMS
+WordPress is the world’s most popular CMS

 WordPress is the most popular CMS in the world.
 It’s not a random streak of luck that so many people choose WordPress for their website!

 As well as the social proof, the beauty of it being so popular is that there is so much support.
+WordPress is an Open Source project, which means there are hundreds of people all over the world constantly working on improving it.
 If you are having a problem, the chances are somebody else has had the same problem.
 A simple Google search often results in your problem being quickly solved.
-WordPress is an Open Source project, which means there are hundreds of people all over the world constantly working on improving it.

-It used to be considered a blogging CMS, but it has developed quickly to become a very powerful versatile CMS for business use as well.
+It used to be considered a blogging CMS, but it has developed quickly to become a very powerful versatile CMS for general business use as well.

 Ease of use & customisation